Latest update: 10/8/2025

 Shoot

 Check if the target unit is in range.
-Measure from the any of the front 3 hexes which your unit occupies to, and inclusive of, the hex that the target unit occupies.
+Measure from the any of the front 3 hexes which your unit occupies to, and inclusive of, the hex that the target unit occupies, using the shortest route.
 If that is within the range of the weapon’s profile, then they are fair game.

-Roll number of attacks on unit card to hit using the unit shoot value, adding or subtracting any modifiers.
+Roll the number of ranged attacks on unit card to hit using the unit shoot value, adding or subtracting any modifiers.

 Receiving unit takes damage equal to the value of each shot on the attacking unit’s card.